Patches available for the coronavirus soon?

 Improved efficiency

 Mice were vaccinated with the patch (applied for two minutes), and others with needles.
 For the first, “we obtained a very strong antibody response, including in the lungs, which is important for Covid-19”, detailed the researcher.
-The results obtained have largely “surpassed” needle vaccination, he says.
+The results obtained have largely “surpassed” needle vaccination, assures – (…) Read more on 20minutes

-Secondly, the efficacy of a single dose was evaluated.
-By using an adjuvant, which serves to stimulate the immune response, the mice do not “get sick at all.”
-Vaccines are usually given by intramuscular injections.
-But the muscle does not present “many immune cells, required to support the vaccine”, compared to the skin, explains Dr. Muller.

-In addition, the insertion of the tips causes tiny injuries, which alert the body of a problem and thus stimulate the immune response.
-For the scientist, the advantages of the technique are clear: first, the vaccine can remain stable for a month at 25 ° C, and a week at 40 ° C (compared to a few hours at room temperature for the vaccines from Pfizer or Moderna ).
-This allows less dependence on the cold chain, which constitutes “a challenge for developing countries”.